acorn-technology/python-lab/Lab3-Modules/README.md

 ### 2.1 Subclass

 Create a class `Ant` that inherits from `Bug` in the `bug` module.
-Make sure it is possible to instanciate it.
+Make sure it is possible to instantiate it.

 Add a method called `move` that makes the ant take one step forward using `Bug._step()`.
 Printing the y-position before and after.